Diversity (dance troupe): 2015–present: Butlins Tour – Butlins Up Close and Personal

 It was announced that Diversity was returning to Butlins for their fourth year in 2018 along with the dance academy.

 2017: Genesis Tour and pantomime debut

 Diversity showcased their 7th UK arena tour, Genesis.
-The tour is the final element to the Diversity Superhero saga, and a future tour is yet to be announced.
+The tour is the final element to the Diversity Superhero saga.

 From 9 December 2017 to 14 January 2018, Diversity made their pantomime debut in Dick Whittington at the London Palladium, alongside Julian Clary, Elaine Paige, Paul Zerdin, Gary Wilmot, Nigel Havers and Charlie Stemp.

 On 28 July 2017, member Robert Anker died in a car accident in Canada.

 On 6 November 2017, Ashley Banjo was confirmed to be one of the four judges on the revived ITV show Dancing on Ice.
 Diversity performed for a one-off Christmas special – named A Night of Emergency Services.
 Ashley Banjo returned for his second series of Dancing on Ice, in 2019.